Can you recover money for your injuries in Texas if you weren’t wearing your seatbelt when the auto accident happened?

 Don’t worry.
 This happens.
 You’re highly emotional and frantic immediately after an auto accident.
 And so are many other victims.
 So it’s not unusual to say things you don’t mean and remember facts differently later on.

 It’s important to tell the truth to the best of your (perhaps imperfect) recollection.
-And a personal injury attorney can help you sort this situation out.
+And an attorney for personal injury in Dallas can help you sort this situation out.